zihuv/mindlog/README.md

 ## Features

-- Create, edit, and delete memos
+- Create, edit, and delete notes
 - Markdown support with checkboxes
-- Tag support - use #tagname to add tags to your memos
+- Tag support - use #tagname to add tags to your notes
-- Filter memos by tags using the tag filter bar
+- Filter notes by tags using the tag filter bar
-- Pin important memos
+- Pin important notes
-- Privacy settings for memos
+- Privacy settings for notes

 ## Tag Feature

-- Add tags to your memos by including #tagname in the content
+- Add tags to your notes by including #tagname in the content
 - Tags support letters, numbers, underscores, and hyphens (e.g., #todo, #urgent_task, #bug-fix)
-- Memos with tags will display them below the content
+- Notes with tags will display them below the content
-- Filter memos by clicking on tags in the filter bar
+- Filter notes by clicking on tags in the filter bar
-- Tags are automatically extracted and reused across memos
+- Tags are automatically extracted and reused across notes

 ## Building